 As with all ceramics; Zirconia and Alumina have fabulous material properties that are resistant to heat, chemical, electrical and physical wear.

-3D printing zirconia and alumina is available on all of our printers from an entry level desk top printer to one that can produce complex geometries in production volumes.
+3D printed zirconia and alumina and moreover ceramic materials in general are available on all of our printers.
+From an entry level desk top printer to one that can produce complex geometries in production volumes.

 Ceramic 3D printing can use the same materials used in conventional process.
-So you will see it is possible to create parts in alumina, zirconia, silicon nitride which have the following properties;
+So you will see it is possible to have 3D printed zirconia and alumina.
+Also other ceramics like silicon carbide and silicone nitride to name a few.
+Ceramics have the following properties;

 - Good mechanical strength